 Yes!
-I was pleasantly surprised.
+I was actually pleasantly surprised.
 While I love the sharp, peppery taste of fresh radishes, I’ve discovered that I also enjoy them cooked.
 Cooking downplays their sharpness and brings out a pleasant creaminess.

 How to season roasted radishes

 They taste very mild when they’re cooked.
-So if you prefer bolder flavors, try adding seasonings (onion powder, dried herbs) or sprinkle them with Parmesan cheese prior to roasting.
+So if you prefer bolder flavors, try adding different seasonings (such as onion powder and dried herbs) or sprinkle them with Parmesan cheese prior to roasting.

-Another option if you’re after bolder flavors is to roast the radishes in olive oil and balsamic vinegar – a tablespoon of each – instead of using butter.
+Another option if you’re after bolder flavors is to cook the radishes in olive oil and balsamic vinegar – a tablespoon of each – instead of using butter.

 How to serve them?

 I like to serve this side dish with crispy baked chicken thighs.
 It’s convenient because I can make both dishes in the same 400F oven, cooking the radishes for just a little longer than 20 minutes if needed.